cedeber/concise-rust-book/src/ch01-05-generics-traits-lifetimes.md

 The difference is that after `impl`, we put the trait name that we want to implement, then use the `for` keyword, and then specify the name of the type we want to implement the trait for.
 Within the `impl` block, we put the method signatures that the trait definition has defined.

 One restriction to note with trait implementations is that we can implement a trait on a type only if at least one of the trait or the type is local to our crate.
 But we can’t implement external traits on external types.
 This restriction is part of a property of programs called _coherence_, and more specifically the _orphan rule_, so named because the parent type is not present.
 This rule ensures that other people’s code can’t break your code and vice versa.
-Without the rule, two crates could implement the same trait for the same type, and Rust wouldn’t know which implementation to use.
+Without the rule, two crates could implement the same trait for the same type, and Rust would not know which implementation to use.

 ### Default Implementations